TruthIsHidden/Modul-Theory/README.md

   and indicate if changes were made
 - ShareAlike — If you remix, transform, or build upon the material, you must distribute your contributions under the same license

+(Claude was used to format the report so it can be neat and concise)